ad1tyaaa/learningGit/notes.md

 git commit -a -m "made a commit"
 ```

-We can also check the information about the last commit using `log` command.
+We can also check the information about the last few commits using `log` command.

 ```bash
 git log